intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] About/Information Page on Linux AND Mobile trails off the edge with large URLs
 - [ ] Fix About page not working with lists properly – overflow?
+- [ ] Fix Project Version selector not updating the store

 # Ideas